mlcommons/power-dev/ptd_client_server/README.md

 * The current repository is cloned to `/path/to/mlcommons/power`.
 * Using `ntp.example.com` as an NTP server.

+For workflow validation, a dummy analyzer connection may be simulated by setting parameter `deviceType: 0` in the server configuration file.

 Start a server (on a director):
 ```sh
 ./server.py -c server-config.conf